 Prague is the capital of the Czech Republic with 1.3 million inhabitants, situated at the river Vltava (Moldau).

 Luckily almost unscathed during the 2nd World War, the city possesses an incredible amount of cultural monuments and sights which attracts countless numbers of tourists, especially in the summer months.

 One of these sights is the Old Town Hall (Staroměstská radnice) on the Old Town Square (Staroměstské náměstí), as highlighted in the foreword of this article.

 History of the astronomical clock

 The astronomical clock (Pražský orloj) mounted on the Old Town Hall exists since the early 15th century.

-Like other prominent astronomical clocks, the clockwork and the exteriors are prone to wear and deterioration.
+Like other prominent astronomical clocks (and mechanical clocks in general), the clockwork and the exteriors are prone to wear and deterioration.
 The most extensive and expensive maintenance procedures had been carried out in the 18th and 19th century.

-The clock was also heavily damaged during the end days of the 2nd World War.
+The clock was also heavily damaged during the final days of the 2nd World War (Prague uprising).
 Fortunately, it was possible to repair the partially destroyed clock in the years after the war.